kdave/btrfs-progs/Documentation/ch-swapfile.rst

 With active swapfiles, the following whole-filesystem operations will skip swapfile extents or may fail:

-* balance - block groups with swapfile extents are skipped and reported, the rest will be processed normally
+* balance - block groups with extents of any active swapfiles are skipped and reported, the rest will be processed normally
 * resize grow - unaffected
-* resize shrink - works as long as the extents are outside of the shrunk range
+* resize shrink - works as long as the extents of any active swapfiles are outside of the shrunk range
-* device add - a new device does not interfere with existing swapfile and this operation will work, though no new swapfile can be activated afterwards
+* device add - if the new devices do not interfere with any already active swapfiles this operation will work, though no new swapfile can be activated afterwards
 * device delete - if the device has been added as above, it can be also deleted
 * device replace - ditto